 We at the Law Offices of Schiffman, Sheridan & Brown, P.C., offer comprehensive representation for legal matters relating to workplace discrimination and wrongful termination.
-We offer our services to both employers and employees in Carlisle, Camp Hill, Harrisburg, Dauphin, Cumberland and the surrounding counties.
-Our experienced attorneys represent clients before a number of federal and state agencies, such as the Pennsylvania Civil Service Commission, Equal Opportunity Commissions, and Pennsylvania Human Relations Commissions.
+We offer our services to both employers and employees in Carlisle, Camp Hill, Harrisburg, Dauphin, Cumberland and the surrounding counties of Central Pennsylvania.
+Our experienced attorneys represent clients before a number of federal and state agencies, such as the Equal Opportunity Commissions, and Pennsylvania Human Relations Commissions.

-Employment law practitioners Steven J. Schiffman, and Carol L. Verish, offer considerable skill and knowledge to clients.
+Employment law practitioners, Lori K. Serratelli and Steven J. Schiffman offer considerable skill and knowledge to clients.
 All possess substantial experience in handling cases involving workplace discrimination and harassment.
-Accordingly, each attorney is a member of the Pennsylvania Bar Association and participates in lectures that touch on employment-related legal matters.
-They have also provided employers with training programs and support groups for the benefit of employees.
+Lori K. Serratelli lectures on employment-related legal matters, such as sexual harassment.
+She has also provided employers with training programs and support groups for the benefit of employees.
 The Law Offices of Serratelli, Schiffman & Brown provides the reliable legal advocacy both employers and employees need.

 Discrimination in the Workplace

 There are a variety of statutes in place intended to safeguard the rights of employees, such as local ordinances, the Pennsylvania Human Relations Act, Age Discrimination in Employment Act, Title VII of the Civil Rights Act, the Civil Rights Act of 1991, and the Equal Pay Act.
 The purpose of each protective statute is to minimize the chances that employees will be subjected to multiple forms of employment and workplace discrimination, which include prejudices involving:

 - Age (40 and above)